PrettyWood/pikalib/src/variables-buckets/README.md

 console.log(this.$tcVariables)
 // > { a:  'Hello', b: 'Hello world' }
 ```

+`$tcEmit` is the `$tcSet` function of the parent buckets.
+This allows you to set variables of a bucket from it's child.
+Note that you cannot set from a grand-child.

 - **These variables can be computed of each other, setting functions.**
 - **`$tcVariables` is reactive.**